 This is an exciting place to eat with modern restaurants, gourmet dining, elegant bars and traditional British fare including good old seaside fish 'n' chips.
-One thing you can count on in Dartmouth is that the produce is local – and likely to have been grown or caught within a few miles of Dartmouth.
+One thing you can count on is the local food and drink in Dartmouth – most is likely to have been grown or caught within a few miles of the town.

 There is everything from cheap eats, mid-range prices and high-end fine dining to make your mouth water.

 Relax at a cafe in Dartmouth with morning coffee, enjoy a refreshing glass of wine on the banks of the river, dine indulgently at a celebrity restaurant or take traditional afternoon tea and sample a real Devonshire cream tea.
 If you fancy something more adventurous, there are wineries, breweries and farm shops dotted around the South Devon countryside ready to tickle your taste buds.

 Children are also well catered for with family friendly cafés, pubs and restaurants around every corner.

 Dartmouth is synonymous with good food and drink so take the opportunity to discover the taste of Devon with local produce on the menu at many pubs and restaurants.
 In Dartmouth you are guaranteed the freshest local seafood caught just a few miles off the South Devon coastline, and locally grown produce from the Devon countryside.

 Take home a memory of your visit with local food and drink, available from the Dartmouth farmer’s market, vineyards, farm shops and other outlets.

 Dartmouth loves to celebrate its food – and why wouldn’t it?

 Throughout the year there are many food and drink events that allow you to taste the true variety of local produce in Dartmouth and the surrounding area.